-Using the firn temperature model as in a) assumes that the firn temperature difference in the model over the DCH realistically resembles the temperature difference seen by the gas at the age of each individual sample.
-The model neglects for example seasonal variations in the temperature gradient, which may not cancel out in the long-term annual average, and also assumes that the current parameterizations used for firn density, heat conduction and heat diffusivity profiles in the firn are also representative
+Using the firn temperature model as in a) assumes that the firn temperature difference in the model over the DCH realistically resembles the temperature difference seen by the gas.
+The model neglects for example seasonal variations in the temperature gradient, which may not cancel out in the long-term annual average, and also assumes that the current parameterizations used for firn density, heat conduction and heat diffusivity profiles in the firn are also representative for past conditions.
+An alternative way is, therefore, to use only experimental evidence from our full matrix of isotope ratios.
+Assuming that gravitational enrichment, thermal diffusion and kinetic fractionation completely describe the fractionation processes occurring in the firn column, this approach provides a measurement-based estimate of $\epsilon{Ar-N_2}^$ and ΔT .